• Skip to main content

 Robert Armour is senior counsel with Gowling WLG in London and chair of the firm's UK nuclear practice.
 He has extensive experience in the power sector, particularly nuclear, coal, renewables, and electricity distribution networks and smart grids.

-Filed Under: Opinion Tagged With: AMR, Canada, Energy, net zero, Nuclear, Rolls Royce, SMR, UK
+Filed Under: Uncategorized Tagged With: AMR, Canada, Energy, net zero, Nuclear, Rolls Royce, SMR, UK

 Views expressed in this blog do not necessarily reflect those of Gowling WLG.